atlassian/react-beautiful-dnd/docs/guides/hooks.md

 ### Persisting a reorder

-If you need to persist a reorder to a remote data store - update the list synchronously on the client and fire off a request in the background to persist the change.
+If you need to persist a reorder to a remote data store - update the list synchronously on the client (such as through `this.setState()`) and fire off a request in the background to persist the change.
 If the remote save fails it is up to you how to communicate that to the user and update, or not update, the list.

 ## Block updates during a drag